storj-archived/storj-bounty-program/bounty-details.rst

 Guest Writer
 ~~~~~~~~~~~~~

 Storj is excited to feature guest writers on our community blog!
 We welcome anyone from the community to contribute ideas pertaining to technology, blockchain, future-forward thoughts on the industry & technology, and retrospectives of events and talks attended.
-You're welcome to submit an abstract or proposal to bounty@storj.io.
+Please check out :ref:`How to Submit Requests for Nontechnical Bounties` if you want to be a guest writer.
 We'll have a committee review your submission and reply back within a week.

-Please include in the email:

-	* Full name
-	* Any social media/website links
-	* Proposal that is 3-5 sentences long
-	* Links to any previous written material you've done
-	* Rock.Chat alias (if applicable)
-	* How you've interacted with Storj: i.e developer, farmer, token holder, and/or partner

 .. note:: Please do not submit your blog post without approval of your proposal or abstract.

 Benefits for being a guest writer:

-	* $100 USD in STORJ tokens
+	* $100 - $500 USD in STORJ tokens
 	* You'll get some swag
 	* Bio at the end of every post with your picture
 	* We'll include your website and social media links